nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Add task to team : `add_task`

 Add a new task to the current team.
+The task name is compulsory, while the other fields are optional.

 Format:
 * `add_task -n TASK_NAME -a ASSIGNEES -d DEADLINE`